 The Internet offers us, as career development professionals, a huge variety of resources to use as we work with students and clients.
-There are so many in fact, that searching for the best or most useful ones can take many hours of online research.
-It is our hope that we have done most of the preliminary work for you.
-We have undertaken a time-consuming effort to collect, organize, curate, and publish online, a listing of free, current, and credible resources that are available on the Internet and are useful to career counselors, coaches, and specialists as they work with clients.
+We have undertaken a time-consuming effort to collect, organize, curate, and publish online, a listing of free, current, and credible Internet resources.

 - Follow the mission of NCDA which is “to inspire and empower individuals to achieve their career and life goals” and may not violate the NCDA non-discrimination policy.